zoeyliu18/Seneca/README.md

 # Seneca
-Morphological annotation and analysis for the Seneca language
+Morphological annotation and segmentation for the Seneca language